How Attached Are You?

 1. Secured Attachment Style

 People who are securely attached had all their needs met in their childhood.
 Their parents or caregivers were taking care they feel safe and loved.
-As a result, these people feel comfortable in relationships; they don’t have troubles expressing their needs and feelings and maintain close, stable relationships.
+As a result, these people feel comfortable in relationships; they don’t have trouble expressing their needs and feelings and maintain close, stable relationships.

 2. Anxious Attachment Style